nthome0191-debug/Hera/infra/terraform/envs/bootstrap/aws/README.md

 # Bootstrap Environment - AWS

+**⚠️ CRITICAL: This must be applied FIRST before any other infrastructure.**

-This directory contains the foundational infrastructure required for Terraform state management.
-This must be applied **FIRST** before any other environments.
+This directory contains the foundational infrastructure required for Terraform remote state management.
+It creates persistent resources (~$1-2/month) that enable all other environments to use S3-backed remote state with locking.

 ## What This Creates